Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 Pincher's Pro Tip

 Stack your discounts strategically.
-A good student discount (up to 25%) + a telematics program (up to 30%) + driver training can reduce your teen's added premium by half.
-Learn about 20+ ways to save on car insurance beyond teen-specific programs.
+A good student discount (up to 25%) + a telematics program (up to 40%) + driver training (up to 15%) can cut your teen's added premium significantly.
+Learn about car insurance discounts for young adults and savings strategies that grow as your teen matures.

 Tips to Lower Costs Beyond Discounts